shoileazeez/Xbooking_backend/README.md

 ## 🚀 About XBooking

-XBooking is a revolutionary workspace booking platform that connects professionals with premium workspaces across 50+ cities worldwide.
+XBooking is an innovative new workspace booking platform that connects professionals with premium workspaces across 50+ cities worldwide.
 Our backend API powers the seamless booking experience, from instant workspace discovery to secure payment processing.

 **Live Platform**: [https://xbooking.netlify.app/](https://xbooking.netlify.app/)